When AI Applies for the Job: Cybersecurity Starts Before Day One

 • Full-blown social engineering campaigns to gain internal access

-This isn't just a one-off scam — it's a systemic threat.
-And without the right awareness and processes in place, it's easy for even experienced teams to miss the red flags.
+This isn't just a one-off scam—it's a systemic threat.
+Without strong awareness and the right processes, even experienced teams can miss the red flags.

 Cybersecurity Awareness Needs to Include HR, Recruiting, and Leadership